abcxyz/guardian/README.md

   - Click the `Run workflow` drop down in the top right area
   - Fill out the inputs
     - BRANCH: Only works from `main`
-    - COMMAND: The terraform command to run e.g. `apply -auto-approve -input=false`
+    - COMMAND: The terraform command to run e.g. `apply -input=false -auto-approve`
-    - WORKSPACE: The terraform workspace to run in, e.g. `projects`, blank will run for all configured workspaces
+    - DIRECTORIES: The terraform directories to run in, e.g. `projects`, if blank it will run for all configured directories
     - PR NUMBER: Run this command for a specific PR

 ## Config

-A `.guardian` file should exist in the root of the repository listing the paths to all terraform workspaces
+A `.guardian` file should exist in the root of the repository listing all terraform directories

 Example